-Ghee: Like most Indian sweet dishs, ghee is a main ingredient in making this halwa.
+Ghee: Like most Indian sweet dishes, ghee is one of the main ingredients in making this halwa.

 Sugar: I use raw sugar to make the halwa.
-However, it can be replace with regular white sugar.
+However, it can be replaced with regular white sugar.

 Cashew: Cashew adds a great crunch to the halwa.

 Cardamom powder: This is an optional ingredient but I highly recommend using it as cardamom powder adds a very good aroma and flavour to the dish.